deemkeen/termostream/README.md

 # termoStream

 termoStream is a command-line tool that allows you to stream your mobile device's camera to your terminal using QR codes, creating a unique ASCII art video stream.
+It can also display the stream in a web browser with the -web flag.

 ## Features

 - Live camera streaming to terminal
+- Optional web browser viewing with -web flag
 - ASCII art conversion in real-time
 - Switch between front and back cameras
 - Clean and responsive web interface